stevearrants/stevearrants.github.io/portfolio.md

 title: Portfolio
 subtitle: Samples of my work
 ---
-I've been creating technical documentation my enite career.
+I've been creating technical documentation my entire career.
 I started working on print documentation but have transitioned to online documentation and documentation design and management.

 ## NOTE
 These samples are draft content and may contain unresolved links, comments, and other artifacts.